zgoda-mobica/talks-python-i18n_l10n/README.md

 Introductory talk on i18n/l10n support in Python.

+Python has built-in support for both translation and localization provided by [`gettext`](https://www.gnu.org/software/gettext/) package.
+To be able to use any of these features, gettext support has to be enabled during compilation.
+All linux distributions have this feature enabled in default system Python instance but it depends on actual presence of shared libraries from gettext package.
+On Windows these features are always present.

-## gettext
+## `gettext`

+Gettext translations are grouped into so-called "catalogs" that provide complete set of translated messages for particular language.
+The structure of message catalog allow for overriding parts of message set for different territories supported by application, for example one can have basic `de` translations for German language as spoken in Germany, with some messages overriden for `de_AT` (territory: Austria).
+This allows to be as specific as developer needs.

 ### Plurals

-Polish is not the most complicated language when it comes to plurals, although clearly stands out of the crowd by providing 3 forms when most languages has only 2.
+Polish is not the most complicated language when it comes to plurals, although clearly stands out of the crowd by providing 3 forms when most languages have only 2.
 Russian for example has 3 forms too, but take a look and compare complexity of the formula.

 Polish:
 ```